Health

 Closing Thoughts

 Good self-care is essential when living with infertility.
 Not only will it improve your own life, but it will help to maintain healthy relationships with your husband, family, and friends.
-Make it a priority to take appropriate care of yourself during this time of trial!
+Make it a priority to take appropriate care of yourself during this difficult time!